mLamneck/SDDS/readme.md

   };
 }
 ```
 This can be read like this: if the value of `ledSwitch` is written, execute the code in curly braces, and this code finally turns the LED on/off depending on the value of `ledSwitch`.

+If you are using a board with an AVR CPU, please read [known issues with AVR](#reacting-to-state-changes-on-avr) first.

 ### Introducing Timers